Truewarlock/minesweeper/README.md

 # Introduction

-This is my take on the classic Minesweeper game that I never understood as a child, but that I grew to like as an adult.
+Welcome to Minesweeper Remastered, my personal interpretation of the classic game that I never understood as a kid but grew to like as an adult.

-The app is made using the Angular framework and everything here was done from scratch by me (even the icons, no Chat GPT or stackoverflow help).
+Built entirely from the ground up using the Angular framework, this app represents a labor of love, with every element, including the meticulously crafted icons (I'm not an artist).
+No Chat GPT or Stack Overflow assistance was sought during its creation.

-This project was meant as an example for my students and junior programers.
-Angular is far away from the best thing to build a game on, I don't endorse it, but it was for educational purposes.
+Originally conceived as a demonstration for my students and aspiring junior programmers participating in my Angular course, this project serves as an educational journey.
+While Angular may not be the optimal choice for game development, its application in this context provides valuable insights and practical lessons for those navigating the intricacies of web development.
+I don't necessarily endorse Angular for game development, but the decision was made deliberately to facilitate a learning experience.

 ![alt text](https://github.com/Truewarlock/minesweeper/blob/main/resources/the%20game%20currently.png)